-The Company may be a party to various legal proceedings and claims arising out of the ordinary course of its business.
-Although the final results of all such matters and claims cannot be predicted with certainty, the Company currently believes that there are no current proceedings or claims pending against it of which the ultimate resolution would have a material adverse effect on its financial condition or results of operations.
-However, should we fail to prevail in any legal matter, or should several legal matters be resolved against us in the same reporting period, such matters could have a material adverse effect on our operating results and cash flows for that particular period.
-In all cases, at each reporting period, the Company evaluates whether or not a potential loss amount or a potential range of loss is probable and reasonably estimable under accounting standards classifications) ("ASC") 450, Contingencies.
+In addition to the foregoing, the Company may be a party to various legal proceedings and claims arising out of the ordinary course of its business.
+Although the final results of all such matters and claims cannot be predicted with certainty, the Company currently believes that there are no current proceedings or claims pending against it the ultimate resolution of which would have a material adverse effect on its financial condition or results of operations, other than as set forth above.
+However, should the Company fail to prevail in any legal matter or should several legal matters be resolved against the Company in the same reporting period, such matters could have a material adverse effect on the Company's operating results and cash flows for that particular period.
+The Company may be party to certain actions that have been filed against the Company which are being vigorously defended.
+The Company has determined that potential losses in these matters are neither probable or reasonably possible at this time.
+In all cases, at each reporting period, the Company evaluates whether or not a potential loss amount or a potential range of loss is probable and reasonably estimable under ASC 450, "Contingencies."
 Legal costs are expensed as incurred.